NaylinHla/NaylinHla/README.md

 # 💫 About Me:
-I'm a passionate about software development and aiming to become a world-class backend developer. <br><br>
+I'm passionate about software development and aiming to become a world-class backend developer. <br><br>
 💻 Experienced in backend development, database design, and infrastructure, with additional knowledge in intuitive UI/UX.<br>
 📚 Currently learning and growing through projects, internships, and my studies.<br>
 🏋️‍♂️ In my free time, I do competitive olympic weightlifting, watch horror movies and go out with my friends.<br>